ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 SAML works passing informations about the users, and also logins and attributes between the IdP and the SP applications.
 So, with SAML each user may have a single authentication by the IdP application an can extend its session authenticating with many other applications.

-The IdP pass what is known as SAML assertion to the SP when the user tries to access the services being managed by the SP.
+The IdP pass what is known as SAML Assertion to the SP when the user tries to access the services being managed by the SP.
 So here there is a example for a potential login with SAML:

 1. Make the login and have access and authentication like SSO.
 2. Export metadata from the IdP and import them.